pySTEPS/pysteps/README.rst

     python setup.py install --prefix=/path/to/local/dir

-Non anaconda users or minimal anaconda environments
+Non-anaconda users or minimal anaconda environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The installation using **setup.py** will try to to install the minimum
 dependencies needed to run the program correctly.
-If you are not using the suggested conda environment (defined in
+If you are not using the recommended conda environment (defined in
 environment.yml) or you are working with a minimal python distribution,
 you may get the following error during the installation::